Kenya: Raila Odinga - Uhuru Kenyatta Won't Have It Easy After Repeat Poll

 In an interview with CNN on Friday, Mr Odinga said that even if Mr Kenyatta is announced the winner after Thursday's repeat election, the Jubilee Party leader will not have it easy ruling Kenya.

-The opposition leader also advised Mr Kenyatta to resign because the "low" voter turnout in Thursday's poll.
+The opposition leader also said that Mr Kenyatta should resign because the low voter turnout in Thursday's poll was "a vote of no confidence".

 Asked whether his plan to form a national resistance movement was a way of goading Mr Kenyatta's government into bloodletting, Mr Odinga said the activities the movement plans to wage are provided for in the Constitution.